A structured modified Newton approach for solving systems of nonlinear equations arising in interior-point methods for quadratic programming: Introduction

 The work is meant to be an initial study of the structured modified Newton approach.
 We derive theoretical results in ideal settings to support the choice of update matrix.
 In addition, we produce numerical results with a basic interior-point algorithm to investigate the practical performance within and beyond the theoretical framework.
 The numerical simulations were performed on benchmark problems from the repository of convex quadratic programming problems by Maros and M\'{e}sz\'{a}ros \cite{MarMes1999}.
 We envisage the use of the modified Newton approach as an accelerator to a Newton approach.
-E.g.,~when these can be run in parallel and the modified Newton approach may utilize factorizations from the Newton approach when it is appropriate.
+E.g.,~when these can be run in parallel for a specific value of the barrier parameter, and the modified Newton approach may utilize factorizations from the Newton approach when it is appropriate.

-The manuscript is organized as follows; Section~\ref{sec:Background} contains a brief background to primal-dual interior-point methods and an introduction to the theoretical framework; in Section~\ref{sec:lowRankUpdMat} we propose a modified Newton approach and discuss how it relates to some previous work on interior-point methods; Section~\ref{sec:impl} contains a description of the implementation along with two heuristics and a refactorization strategy; in Section~\ref{sec:numRes} we give numerical results on convex quadratic programs; finally in Section~\ref{sec:conc} we give some concluding remarks.
+The manuscript is organized as follows; Section~\ref{sec:Background} contains a brief background to primal-dual interior-point methods and an introduction to the theoretical framework; in Section~\ref{sec:lowRankUpdMat} we propose a modified Newton approach and discuss how it relates to some previous work on interior-point methods; Section~\ref{sec:impl} contains a description of the implementation along with two heuristics and a refactorization strategy; in Section~\ref{sec:numRes}, we give numerical results on convex quadratic programs; finally in Section~\ref{sec:conc} we give some concluding remarks.